Introduction

 Research and inquiry process

-Take a look at the following steps the research and inquiry process:
+Explore the following steps the research and inquiry process:

-1. Formulate Questions: Formulate questions related to the applicable overall expectation in order to identify the focus of their inquiry.
+- Formulate Questions: Formulate questions related to the applicable overall expectation in order to identify the focus of their inquiry.

-2. Gather and Organize: Collect and organize relevant data, evidence, and/or information from primary and secondary sources and/or field studies.
+- Gather and Organize: Collect and organize relevant data, evidence, and/or information from primary and secondary sources and/or field studies.

-3. Interpret and Analyze: Analyze the data, evidence, and information, using different types of graphic organizers as appropriate.
+- Interpret and Analyze: Analyze the data, evidence, and information, using different types of graphic organizers as appropriate.

-4. Evaluate and Draw Conclusions: Synthesize data, evidence, and/or information, and make informed critical judgements based on that data, evidence, and/or information.
+- Evaluate and Draw Conclusions: Synthesize data, evidence, and/or information, and make informed critical judgements based on that data, evidence, and/or information.

-5. Communicate: Communicate judgements, decisions, conclusions, predictions, and/or plans of action clearly and logically
+- Communicate: Communicate judgements, decisions, conclusions, predictions, and/or plans of action clearly and logically

-As you can see, the step where you gather and organize information to answer historical questions involves sifting through information.
+As you can notice, the step where you gather and organize information to answer historical questions involves sifting through information.
 When you research a topic, as you will have many chances to do in this course, there are some things to keep in mind about historical sources.
 Let’s go through some of those key ideas.

 Types of historical sources